marctanas/backend/terminology.md

 This allows navigating between components with a change of the URL

+// API (Application Programming Interface)
+Rules for communicating with a server

 -------------
 // Client
 A server sending requests (browser, postman, cURL, etc.)